North Carolina wins Wolfspeed semiconductor materials plant - WWAYTV3

 Average annual salaries for the new jobs, which would be generated starting in 2026, are projected at $77,753, well above the county average of $41,638, according to state officials.

-Gov. Roy Cooper said Wolfspeed’s news was an “historic capital investment” and called Friday “an amazing day for high-paying jobs, and an important day for putting money in the pockets of every-day working families in our state.”
+Gov. Roy Cooper said Wolfspeed’s news was an “historic capital investment” in the state and called Friday “another step in our drive toward a clean energy economy” as well as “an amazing day for high-paying jobs. ”

 The jobs announcement marked another big economic win for central North Carolina during the past 17 months.